Luv Kush: Cast

+Episodes

 Production

 Originally, Ramanand Sagar's plan was to end Ramayan with the return of Sita from exile.
 However on the demand from Valmiki Samaj and PMO, Sagar made the series as Ramayan's follow up.

 Reception

 During the premiere of the series during the Covid-19 lockdown following Ramayan on 19 April 2020, the viewership increased to a greater extent compared to Ramayan and received 18.493 million impressions during the morning slot and 48.553 million impressions during the night slot however being the most-watched Indian television program.